 So, all you mothers out there, new and old, do download this book for free and learn from or relate to the author’s recommendations!

-All the e-books mentioned above can be downloaded for free till the 30th of June 2020.
+All the e-books (Blogchatter links) mentioned above can be downloaded for free till the 30th of June 2020.
+The Amazon links are not free.